 Guinea pig fact #4

-There are many different breeds of guinea pig from short-haired to long-haired and lots in-between.
+There are many different breeds of piggy from short-haired to long-haired and lots in-between.

 - Short haired breeds: Rex (Teddies), Satin, Standard